The April Fool Archive:

-Russian Public TV reported that a spring had been discovered in the Caucasus mountains with the ability to cure male baldness.
+Russian Hair-Restoring Well.
+(2001) Russian Public TV reported that a spring had been discovered in the Caucasus mountains with the ability to cure male baldness.
 "According to the latest statistics, the number of bald men in Adygeya has plummeted," the report noted.
 The news program showed "before" and "after" pictures of the man who had made the discovery.
-(The BBC perpetrated a similar April Fool's Day hoax
+(The BBC perpetrated a similar April Fool's Day hoax in 1977.)

 The stunt was sponsored by Gevalia Coffee, whose advertisements had an ongoing theme of vehicles popping up in strange locations, with the tagline "Be ready for unexpected guests."